iOmega8561/MarsWatch/README.md

 # MarsWatch
+This project is unmaintained and has been archived.
 ## Disclaimer
 This is learning project, it's not meant to be a production-ready application so expect issues to exist.